 She has the obnoxious habit of blasting out of bed each morning before the sunrise, eats left-over dinner for breakfast and can’t stand coffee.
 Her favorite place to work is on the enchanted porch her hubby built where she’s surrounded by birds, koi and her two cats.
 She is fascinated by nature and can only thrive in warm, sunny climates.

 Nothing upsets her more than people’s inability to see themselves in others and it is her life’s goal to chip away at that disease one story, status update and encounter at a time.
-When she’s not clacking away on her laptop, she loves to find empty trails so that she can dance as she walks or roller-blades and fears she will one day become the next viral video.
+When she’s not clacking away on her laptop, she loves to find empty trails so that she can dance with her shadow as roller-blades and fears she will one day become the next viral video.

 After a more socially acceptable start to his academic and professional career, which included standing first in his High School exams (and joint seventh in all of India in his education board), a BE (with Honors) in Mechanical Engineering from one of the top engineering institutes in India (BITS Pilani), a 2250 in GRE with absolutely zero preparation, and a first job at Infosys, one of India’s top IT concerns, Jeet decided to venture out into the big, bad world to ditch bookish education and substitute it with an experiential one!